Discover Sos_Scheduler_Yield: Explore 10 Perf Killer

 Why SOS_SCHEDULER_YIELD Wait Types Occur

-There are particular reasons why this wait types in SQL Server occur linked to how SQL Server manages concurrency and CPU resources.
-When a job or thread in SQL Server voluntarily concedes the CPU scheduler, these delays take place.
-Why do SOS_SCHEDULER_YIELD delays happen?
+These wait types in SQL Server occur for particular reasons linked to how SQL Server manages concurrency and CPU resources.
+When a job or thread in SQL Server voluntarily concedes the CPU scheduler, these delays occur.
+Why do SOS SCHEDULER_YIELD delays happen?

 SELECT wait_type AS WaitType, waiting_tasks_count AS WaitingTasksCount,Wait_time_ms as [WaitTime(In MS)]